Saturday, July 27, 2013

 The fact that it was touted as a limited edition, and reports of people throwing their junk

-food away (actually that is quite a logical act, but the purchase of McDonalds food just to
+Actually that is quite a logical act, but the purchase of McDonalds food just to

-get their hands on a soft toy is an illogical act in itself)
+get their hands on a soft toy is an illogical act in itself.

 Nothing better to do than to queue for my Hello Kitty

-3. Impulse Purchases - Branded Bags, Holiday feel good shopping, Fridge Magnets,
+Branded Bags, Holiday feel good shopping, Fridge Magnets,

 Crummy T-shirts telling everyone where you've been, the list is endless.
 Everyone has